ropensci-review-tools/pkgstats/README.md

     ## $translations
     ## [1] NA

+These results demonstrate that many fields use `NA` to denote values of zero.
 The first item, `loc`, contains the following Lines-Of-Code and related statistics, separated into distinct combinations of computer language and directory:

 1.  `nfiles` = Numbers of files in each directory and language.
 2.  `nlines` = Total numbers of lines in all files.